 - Committing the time to get outside, particularly if you're a good distance from climbing, can be a little tougher.
 Again, the solution is planning.
 My friend Yasmeen and I, though we rarely climb together, start emailing plans on Monday for the following weekend.
 Changes and updates continue throughout the week, but by Thursday, I know where everyone I train is climbing for the weekend.
 Make plans.
 Make backup plans.
 Have a third option in case of Superstorm Sandy.
 Then stick to it.

 Your day didn't go exactly as planned.
-Let me guess... you had every intention of getting on your hardest route yet, but a whole host of issues teamed up against you and kept you from it.
+Let me guess.
+You had every intention of getting on your hardest route yet, but a whole host of issues teamed up against you and kept you from it.
 You didn't bring enough food or water, and felt hungry or dehydrated.
 It got dark too fast.
 Your skin hurt.
 Somebody was projecting it and hanging all over, and you just couldn't wait.
 You forgot your good shoes at home.
-You didn't get to bed until too late.
-You forgot coffee that morning.
+You didn't get to bed until too late the night before.
+You forgot your coffee that morning.

 Maybe you just need to change your diaper.